swutw/cpex_cv_night_shift/README.md

 2. Manually insert the _./figs_final/_ figures into the PowerPoint.
 This might vary from machine to machine, or from one PowerPoint version to another.
 But in general, here's what you need to do **for each image in the template**:
 - Right click on the image and select **Format Picture...**.
 In the _Format Picture_ pop-up window, click on the paint can (_Fill & Line_), then click on the _Fill_ dropdown menu, then click _Insert..._  Navigate to the _./figs_final/_ directory and double click on the appropriate image.
 Images will be labeled with a prefix that coincides with the slide that the image should be pasted on.
+    - There will be no _Insert..._ option for the ECMWF/GFS animations from Tropical Tidbits.
+You will just have to delete the animation that is in the template, then drag and drop in the appropriate animation from the _./figs_final/_ directory.

 3. After manually inserting the figures into the PowerPoint, confirm that the dates in the figures match their appropriate forecast day (when included in the figure).
 For example, model images have a timestamp on the top right.